selmas/PeersterPoll/README.md

 In the second part, we will focus on active corruption.
 Our goal is to be able to identify maliciously acting peers in the network and use a reputation system to create incentives of behaving while preventing the detected misbehavior to influence the vote in a unallowed fashion.
 The different cases of malicious peers we will consider for now are (this list can be expanded as the project evolves):

-Peers that cast several different, contradicting answers for the same question (detect this by reaching consensus on the seen commitments)
+- Peers that cast several different, contradicting answers for the same question (the identity of such peer is exposed by the traceable ring signature scheme when a signature is used twice)
-Peers that change another peer's vote before forwarding it
+- Peers that change another peer's vote before forwarding it

 In order to identify peers that forward incorrect votes, every message will be signed by the peer casting the vote.
 Upon receiving a vote, each peer checks the message's integrity and authenticity.
 A detected inconsistency (two different votes from the same peer A) can either mean peer A casted two different votes or a peer forwarded incorrectly.
 In the first case, both the vote and the peer A get excluded from the current poll.
 In the second case, the original vote from peer A will stay in the poll, however the malicious peer who forwarded incorrectly, as well as his vote, will be discarded from the poll.